-Abstract: Electrons and holes are created exponentially due to ionisation in the oxide of the metal-oxide-semiconductor device when Fowler-Nordheim tunnelled electrons accelerate towards the anode without colliding.
+Abstract: Electrons and holes are created exponentially due to ionisation in the oxide of the metal-oxidesemiconductor device when Fowler-Nordheim tunnelled electrons accelerate towards the anode without colliding.
 The ionisation begins at the FN onset field as shown in the previous study.
 It is now further shown, that the electron diffusion current after ionisation of thermal silicon dioxide in a metal-oxide-semiconductor device forms the FN electron tunnelling current.
-An average electron density of about $10^{11}/\text{cm}^3$ exists in the oxide conduction band before ionization, with the average electron energies of 3 to 5 eV at oxide fields greater than 5 MV/cm.
-The research paper demonstrates wave-particle duality of electrons for the FN electron tunnelling current in a MOS device.
+An average electron density of about 10^{11} /cm3 exists in the oxide conduction band before ionization, with the average electron energies of 3 to 5 eV at oxide fields greater than 5 MV/cm.
+The research paper demonstrates wave-particle duality of electrons for the FN electron tunnelling current in a MOS device having implications in the nanoscale integrated microelectronic circuits.
 Keywords: Diffusion, metal-oxide-semiconductor, ionization, silicon carbide

-Date of Submission: 08-01-2021 Date of Acceptance: 24-01-2021
+Date of Submission: 14-01-2021 Date of Acceptance: 29-01-2021